Women used the dystopian novel to protest abortion laws

 Supporters of the current administration have called the show “leftist propaganda” and “anti-Trump.”

 (A lot of this talk came on Youtube, where unpopular comments are sometimes hard to find or are deleted by their authors.
-However, screenshots live on
+However, screenshots live on, as above.)

 Not exactly contemporaneous